Trovemaster/Duo/docs/source/omega.rst

 The diatom in the :math:`\Lambda S` and :math:`\Omega` representations
 ---------------------------------------------------------------------

-In a Hundís case (a) basis, the coupled rovibronic Schrˆdinger equation can be written as (see also the standard Duo theory in the manual):
+In a Hund‚Äôs case (a) basis, the coupled rovibronic Schr√∂dinger equation can be written as (see also the standard Duo theory in the manual):
 .. math::
    :label: eq-diatomic-schrodinger-lambdas